ilarsf/aarc_lts/for-coaches/session-plans/checklists/session-1-checklist.md

     - [ ] Program overview and learning progression.
     - [ ] Introduction to coaches and fellow participants.
     - [ ] Essential safety protocols (on-land and on-water).
+    - [ ] Discuss photo/video policy and preferences.
+        - *Coach Instruction: "We may take photos or videos during sessions for learning purposes or for club promotion.
+Please let us know if you have any concerns, or if you'd specifically like any photos/videos taken for your own review."
+Confirm permissions as per club policy.*
 - **Ergometer Introduction & Drills:**
     - *Coach Instruction: "We'll start on the rowing machines, or ergometers, to learn the basic stroke."*
     - [ ] Basic rowing terminology (recap or introduce).